Monday 6 July 2015

 Whatton Manor

 Thomas Dickinson Hall was a great philanthropist.
 Yet another local pointed out to us that a number of the cottages round the village had the letters TDH carved above the door as Thomas made improvements to the living conditions of the residents.
 The family also spent a lot of money restoring the church.
 One of their sons, Thomas Kendrick Hall (b 1848) was the vicar at Whatton for a time.
 In 1890 he visited Australia and was returning home with his two young nieces when the steamship on which they were travelling, the Quetta, hit a rock and sank.
 Rather like the Titanic it had been built with seven compartments to hold water if the hull was ruptured.
 Like the Titanic the accident happened at night when most passengers were in bed.
 The rock left such a large hole along the ship it sank within five minutes.
 Most of the passengers perished.
-The crew, who were on deck rather than sleeping, faired rather better.
+The crew, who were on deck rather than sleeping, fared rather better.
 One of Thomas Hall's nieces survived ... she spent 36 hours in the water though before the rescuers found her.

 Thomas's mother, Sophia Elizabeth Hall, paid £3,000 for St Thomas's Church, Aslockton. to be built as a memorial for her son.
 Their eldest son, Cecil, also died early (aged 30 in 1874) in an accident at Whatton but I haven't yet found out what happened.